gkpln3/CapsLockNoDelay/README.md

 Confirmed working on MacOS Ventura 13.4

 ## Built-in Alternative
-Turns out there is a built-in alternative for deactivating the CapsLockDelay:
+Turns out there is a built-in alternative for deactivating the CapsLockDelay.
+Thanks @decodism for pointing that out!
 ```bash
 hidutil property --set '{"CapsLockDelayOverride":0}'
 ```